 There is a known issue after the 6i patch installation where the Apache server installs and operates successfully, but then fails to start after the machine has been rebooted.
-This is because the patch installer adds an %ORACLE\HOME%\bin entry to the front of the path list that conflicts with the settings for the Apache server.
+This is because the patch installer adds an %ORACLE_HOME%\bin

 To enable the Apache server to start successfully, reset the path by running the Oracle Home Selector and changing the Primary Oracle Home to the iSuites Oracle Home.